-The everything-you-need-to-get list for breastfeeding and weaning
+The everything-you-need-to-get list for breastfeeding and weaning.

-FEEDING: The things you REALLY need
+Baby feeding essentials: The things you REALLY need

-Baby food storage and implements
+Baby food storage

 Make weaning food easily with an all in one mixer and steamer.
 You can of course use a double saucepan steamer set-up if you don’t want to fork out, but we found the Beaba Babycook particularly good to travel with.
 You need only chop your vegetables, fruit and meat!
 For an all-out, no expenses spared, there is of course the inimitable Thermomix, only available through direct sales.
 Book yourself a demo for a bit of fun and serious #FOMO.